-The SteelSeries Arctis 1 delivers nearly everything that's great about the rest of SteelSeries' excellent Arctis line at just $50.
-This headset packs a simplified version of SteelSeries' signaturely sleek headset design, with soft fabric earcups and the same rich drivers you'll find in higher-end Arctis models.
+The SteelSeries Arctis Nova 1 delivers nearly everything that's great about the rest of SteelSeries' excellent Arctis line at just $60.
+This headset packs a simplified version of SteelSeries' signature sleek headset design, with soft fabric earcups and the same rich drivers you'll find in higher-end Arctis models.
 We found the Arctis Nova 1 dependable for just about every game genre.

 With its retractable mic and handy 3.5mm connection, it makes the perfect gaming companion whether you're on the road with your Switch or at home with your PC.
 While it doesn't offer the same bevy of bells and whistles as its pricier siblings, the Arctis Nova 1 offers some of the best performance you can find at this price range.

 Read our full SteelSeries Arctis 1 review.